Samueltgrant/tfl_api/README.md

 #### Better error handling
 -   Sometimes I encounter significant errors using the tfl api.
 This is likely to be me not fully understanding the response from tfl and I can hopefully fix when I have some more time to investigate it.
-I have found the tfl documentation a bit slim here though so might need some playing around with the data outputs.
+I have found the tfl documentation a bit slim here though so might need some playing around with the data outputs

-- ####Effective asynchronous GET requests.

-    This is likely to speed up the processing time significantly.
-I have been using multiprocessing, which decreased the wait time by 2x but I'm not sure if this is sensible to use in a Flask server (not sure how this would affect mobile use - one to check).

 - #### Database options